 The AI Revolution and Its Double-Edged Sword

 The advent of artificial intelligence (AI) has revolutionized many aspects of modern life.
-But the sophistication of this technology also brings alarming potential for misuse.
+However, the sophistication of this technology also brings alarming potential for misuse.
 A recent example in the United States Senate vividly illustrates this point.
-During an opening statement at a Senate hearing on AI, Senator Blumenthal used a recording that sounded like him, but, as he explained after the stunt, was produced by a so-called voice cloning tool and whose content was written by ChatGPT.
+During an opening statement at a Senate hearing on AI, Senator Blumenthal used a recording that sounded like him, but, as he explained after the stunt, was produced by a so-called voice cloning tool (deepfake audio) and whose content was written by ChatGPT.

 This scenario, described by the senator as “eerie, even creepy,” is indicative of the pace at which technology is outstripping regulation.
 AI, specifically its deepfake audio applications, has evolved to the point where artificial intelligence models can craft speeches, like OpenAI’s ChatGPT or Google’s Bard, and coupled with a AI-based Text to Speech, can mimic voices with startling accuracy to the human ear.